cybertrainingrange/Sprint5/industrytoolsforsiem.md

   </tr>
 </table>

-**There are several SIEM platforms available in the market today, both commercial and open source, each offering different features and capabilities.
-Here are some notable SIEM tools:**

 Analyzing network protocols is a crucial aspect of network troubleshooting, security analysis, and performance optimization.
 Network protocols govern the rules and procedures for data communication between devices in a network.
 To analyze network protocols effectively, professionals often rely on tools like Wireshark or other neutral vendor tools, which provide detailed insights into the traffic flowing through the network. |
 | Network protocol analysis is the process of examining the data packets that are transmitted over a network.
 This can be done for a variety of purposes, including troubleshooting network problems, detecting security threats, and analyzing network traffic. |